How to find the very best flamenco when you visit Sevilla

 What is flamenco?

 Flamenco is many things, not just, as you may think, a Spanish dance.
-It’s an integral part of Andalucían culture and heritage, it’s a language, it’s an art and it’s so much more.
-For this reason, in 2010, flamenco was included on the UNESCO list of the Intangible Cultural Heritage of Humanity.
+It’s an integral part of Andaluz culture and heritage, it’s a language, it’s an art and it’s so much more.
+For this reason, in 2010, flamenco was added to the UNESCO list of the Intangible Cultural Heritage of Humanity.

 Flamenco is an art form

-While it’s often thought that flamenco is a dance, it’s actually primarily about the voice.
+While it’s often thought that flamenco is the dance, it’s actually primarily about the voice.
 There can be dancing and guitar playing too but the voice is the focal point of any flamenco experience.
+Flamenco is a protest, a form of resistance, a means of expressing pain.

 Flamenco is improvisation